 As you might expect, proper placement of the speakers is essential to getting the most out of your surround sound system.
 But what you might not know is that it isn't something you should put off thinking about until after you've made your purchase.
 That's because while you're at the store, you should consider buying speaker stands.
 It's tempting to pinch some pennies here and mount your speakers on bookshelves and tables, but individual stands will deliver the best audio experience.
 Other advantages to stands?
 You won't have to waste shelf space, and they make for a slick, professional look.

-For more cool audio electronics articles, browse the links on the next page.
+For more cool audio electronics articles, browse the links below.